BZemba87/bone-appetit/README.md

 ## Lighthouse

-- I ran each page live through Chrome Lighthouse for Desktop and Mobile:
+- Each live page has been tested on Chrome Lighthouse for Desktop and Mobile:

 ## Home (Desktop)